syllybelle/statistics_study_notes/docs/lecture_notes.md

 B only = (15-10)
 both = 10
 (neither = 45)
 The numbers refer to the observations. in this way, these events are seen as sets containing observations, each set partitioning the sample space of possible outcomes.

 but the venn diagram itself is a set containing all possible outcome combinations. we have a new sample space of all possible outcomes (this maps to the segments in the venn diagram) but when looking at probabilities, we can then look at all possible combinations of these events occuring, for example, the probability of people driving to work (whether or not they get coffee) the probability of people driving to work or getting coffee, but not both.
-Now we have a new space of all possible combinations of outcomes (these are often coin flipping examples), Now, with the 4 compartments of the venn diagram (A only, B only, both A and B, neither), we have 24 different combinations of outcomes
+Now we have a new space of all possible combinations of outcomes (these are often coin flipping examples), Now, with the 4 compartments of the venn diagram (A only, B only, both A and B, neither), we have 24 different combinations of outcomes and this is where binomial coefficients and permuitations and combinations come in.
 And this can fuck right off.

 </details>

 <br>

 ## Axioms & conventions

 Axiom: a statement or proposition which is regarded as being established, accepted, or self-evidently true.

 - $A$: set or event
+- $0! = 1$
 - Empty set: $\phi$
 - For any event $A$, $0 \le P(A) \le 1 $
 - $P(S) = 1$